bryan292/firefly-iii-ha/README.md

 You can then create your first user by going to the Firefly III interface.

-## Automated Tasks (Cron)

-Firefly III relies on regular cron jobs to process recurring transactions and other scheduled tasks.
-The add-on includes a cron service that runs:

-- `php artisan firefly-iii:cron` daily at 3:00 AM

-To change the schedule, you can SSH into the add-on and edit `/etc/cron.d/firefly-cron`.

 ## Using with External Reverse Proxies

 If you want to access Firefly III from outside your home network: